The Finnish Heritage Agency

 The Maritime Museum of Finland, Langinkoski, Intendant Pia Paukku

-Eastern and Northern Finland, Chief Intendant Petri Halinen
+Cultural Environment Knowledge and Research, Chief Intendant Petri Halinen

 The department is responsible for the archive, picture, library, and knowledge management services, and its other tasks include expanding and managing the archives, archaeological collections, picture collections and library collections.
 The department provides information and image bank services, as well as instructions and guidance on appropriate matters within the Finnish Heritage Agency and the field of cultural heritage.
 Additionally, it supports the development of museum data systems on a national level.
 It is also in charge of maintaining the data systems of the Finnish Heritage Agency.

 The department also provides archaeological field services for a fee.

 Library, Archives and Archaeological Collections, Chief Intendant Jutta Kuitunen